 What are the major issues in this hospital fire?
+Vhat could have prevented this fire from becoming catastrophic?

 When the FLS Director is notified by the manual pull station alarm, what are the responses that the FLS Director must perform?